eHow To Build A Wilderness Survival Shelter

 You should have a store-bought tent with you when you are enjoying the outdoors.
 However, we are all human, and you may be caught unprepared.

 That is why it is essential to learn how to build basic survival shelters when you are without a tent.
 This guide will teach you how to build easy survival shelters that have a relatively short learning curve.
 And, shortly, I will go over some other, more complicated ones.
 First of all, specific criteria need to be considered to make sure that your emergency shelter is both safe and serves its purpose.
 Here are some of the fundamentals to keep in mind:

 Where Should I, Ideally, Set Up Camp?

 - Are any natural hazards nearby?
-Scope out space where you will build your housing and make sure it is free from natural hazards.
-This means that you should make sure your shelter site isn’t near any natural hazards, like potential rock falls or standing dead trees.
+Scope out space where you will build your housing and make sure it is free from natural hazards, which means that you should make sure your campsite is free from natural hazards.
+I.E. like Rockfalls, Standing Dead Trees or Avalanches.

 - What is the environment of the surrounding area?
 Find an area that has has natural walls and other barriers as best as you can.
 For example, rock formations, dead and fallen trees, etc., can be used to reflect heat and also helps with your fire.

 - Is my camp close to a source of firewood and potable water?